 By August of 2017, I set off from America to Taipei Taiwan.
 I would live there teaching English and living as an expat.

-Through my experience of living as an expat for the first year I learned about tax breaks such as the FEIE.
+Through my experience of living as an expat for the first year, I learned about how to pay less taxes using exclusions such as the FEIE.
 Investments were still in my head, but I still needed to pay off debt.
 So I knocked off $14,000 of student loan debt in that first year as living as an expat.

 Getting Married and Starting a Financial Journey